Frequently asked questions

 Most frequent questions and answers

-Over the past six years, the number of cybersecurity jobs has risen by 94%.
-If you’re looking for a career in cybersecurity, now is the right time.
+In the last six years, cybersecurity jobs have seen a 94% increase.
+You have the perfect time to get a career in cybersecurity if you are looking for a career that is always evolving and changing.
 Cybersecurity is a growing industry with a lot of different jobs that offer ample opportunity for career growth.
 Cyberseek claims that there are over 500,000 job openings.
 There are more than 6,000 job opportunities in the Tampa / St.Petersburg/ Clearwater area, for example.
 Cybersecurity professionals are always in high demand.

-A certification shows that you are able to demonstrate the skills employers require.
+You can demonstrate that you have the skill an employer is looking for by getting the right certification.
 There is also a legal requirement (see above).
-Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
+According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
 Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.

 What is the Average Income in Cybersecurity?

-On February 20, 2019, the average salary for cybersecurity professionals was $112974 in the United States.
+On February 20, 2021, the average cybersecurity professional salary in America was $112974.
 The average cybersecurity salary is between $65,000 (25th%) to $145,000.
-(75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.
+(75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.

 How can I finish the training in just five weeks?